jobcloud/Sylius/docs/book/orders/orders.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will need to create a shipment, give it a desired shipping method and add it to the order.
-Remember to process the order using order processor and then flush the order manager.
+Remember to process the order using the order processor and then flush the order manager.

 .. code-block:: php